Utkrisht9519/Hotel-Booking-Analysis/README.md

 ### 3. Introduction

-This project performs a thorough exploratory data analysis (EDA) on a hotel booking dataset—typically covering city and resort hotels—to understand booking trends, behavior around cancellations, guest preferences, and seasonal patterns.
+This project performs a thorough exploratory data analysis (EDA) on a hotel booking dataset—typically covering city and resort hotels — to understand booking trends, behavior around cancellations, guest preferences, and seasonal patterns.
 The goal is to extract insights that can help hotel managers improve operations, marketing strategies, and pricing decisions.

 ### 4. Dataset